 Your public key is generated from your private key.

 On the other hand, your private key is like a security code.
 You are the only one who should know it.
 Otherwise, people will be able to confirm transactions on your behalf.
-And without it, you will not be able to confirm the transactions or withdraw money.
+And without it, you cannot confirm the transactions or withdraw money.

 Blockchain technology comes with a multitude of benefits, which can have a significant impact on the way businesses perform as well as on the satisfaction of their customers.